 Tell it Anyhow

-I loved writing and was convinced that this was the path my career would take once I was done with school.
-But something happened to distract me along the way, as often happens as life rolls along, and as my passion for acting caught up with my passion for words, I turned my attention towards writing short films, feature films, TV shows…anything so long as it was a script and I could imagine myself playing ALL the best roles.
-I loved writing dialogue and enthusiastically embraced scriptwriting with every fibre of my being.
+But I loved writing and was convinced that this was the path my career would take once I was done with school.
+However, along the way I got distracted, as often happens, and as my passion for acting caught up with my passion for words, I turned my attention towards performing in theatre productions, some of which I had written, as well as TV shows.
+I spent five years performing and writing on sketch comedy shows for various TV networks, and shared the screen with some of Australia’s finest actors on stellar programs like The Beautiful Lie and Tangle.
+I loved performing and writing dialogue, and enthusiastically embraced scriptwriting with every fibre of my being.

 ← Back to Blog